 However, in reality it is not that simple.
 It is sometimes difficult to raise funds for YES because individuals and organisations don’t always realise that we are a charity and are in need of support to enable us to continue to do our work and inspire young people to succeed.

 It is my job to get that message out there and let people know that we very much rely on support (whether that be financial, in-kind or voluntary support) from members of the public and organisations.
-If you are reading this and think ‘I would really like to support a charity that recognises potential in young people and inspires them to succeed’ then please get in touch, or visit our Virgin Money Giving page.
+If you are reading this and think ‘I would really like to support a charity that recognises potential in young people and inspires them to succeed’ then please get in touch.

 Q12.
 Of all the projects you’ve been involved with at YES, what has been your favourite?